RWM101/Tax-Firm-Data/README.md

   - Joyce Gutierez has 40 hours of assigned work which should be split with Vance Hoover, who has no work after he finishes his current project(s).
 - All things being equal, the seniors should be tackling the more challenging work, which means their total hours _should_ be higher if they are doing a similar number of projects.
 Seniors with a low number of hours are likely very close to running out of work.

-Tackling the associates first, London Moran looks incredibly busy, but 130 of his hours come from just three projects (of 40, 40, and 50 hours).
-London will pick up and put down these projects throughout the year, doing only a few hours at a time, and won't really be a part of his daily workload.
-This is a good example of how the method of tracking hours can be deceptive.
-This issue is resolved later on when the firm switches to a different tracking tool.
+Looking at the associates first, London Moran looks very busy, but 130 of his hours come from just three projects which he will be working on intermittently throughout the year.
+That leaves 45 hrs Assigned as 'workable.'
+Unfortunately until these projects have their status changed (to 'On Hold' for example) they will cause this spike in hours.

+For the seniors, their distribution is uneven, but there isn't a large pool of projects to assign, like the intern pool, to fill out their lists.
+The staff pool only has 3 projects of 18 hours available, so projects will have to be shifted among them instead.

 ## Weekly Performance: